 Wine shops and supermarkets: sad situation

 Of course shops will argue this is down to the low popularity of sherry, but this is a chicken-or-egg problem.
 Of course artisan sherry won’t gain popularity if you have to drive two hours to find a bottle.
 In my opinion the exclusivity concept is outdated and it’s clearly not helping to get a wider acceptance and availability of sherry.
-Bodegas: find more distributors to get your products out there!
+Bodegas: find more distributors with a strong online presence to get your products out there!
 And maybe look beyond the brick-and-mortar shops altogether…

 Buy sherry online

 In today’s globalized world, online shopping has really taken off, especially for niche products.
 The best online shops for sherry are located in Spain or the UK but a lot of them don’t seem to show much interest in shipping abroad, which limits their potential.
 Bigger bodegas like Gonzalez Byass have their own webshop, but again most of them only offer shipments within Spain.

 We should support the ones that do ship abroad, as the available range is Spanish shops is so much bigger than in the rest of Europe.
 Prices are also lower so if you order a couple of bottles at once you’ll easily balance the higher shipping cost.

 Funnily enough, some of the more interesting shops for buying sherry online are originally whisky retailers: La Maison du Whisky in France, and The Whisky Exchange and Master of Malt in the UK.
 They have a decent selection and they ship to virtually every country in the world, with affordable shipping rates.
 Still they are each showing a rather limited part of the sherry market.